mikke89/RmlUi/readme.md

 - Abstracted interfaces for plugging in to any game engine.
 - Decorator engine allowing custom application-specific effects that can be applied to any element.
 - Generic event system that binds seamlessly into existing projects.
-- Easily integrated and extensible with Lua scripting.
+- Easily integrated and extensible with the Lua scripting plugin.

 ## Controllable